Belgium: World Cup 2014 Team Preview

 The ‘football hipster’ would have told you long ago that Belgium will be a dark horse for this tournament.
 And during the qualifying campaign, we’ve heard many experts come out and say this team looks a good outside bet for the title.

 Looking ahead to the tournament, there is a sense that not only are Belgium a strong outsider, but they have evolved into a genuine contender.
 Granted, there were many who noted a long time ago that players like Romelu Lukaku and Eden Hazard were destined for stardom.
-But they have been joined by the likes of Jan Vertonghen, Thibaut Courtois, Axel Witsel, Vincent Kompany and Christian Benteke; all players who have developed way beyond expectations in recent seasons.
+But they have been joined by the likes of Jan Vertonghen, Thibaut Courtois, Axel Witsel and Vincent Kompany; all players who have developed way beyond expectations in recent seasons.
 Wonderful for Belgium, and the result is a squad packed with high-calibre, hungry players.